Best POS Systems for Small Business 2026 - Honest Cost Breakdown (No Affiliate BS)

 Retail needs inventory management, barcode scanning, purchase orders, customer management, and reporting on product performance.
 Speed at checkout matters when lines form.

 What works: Systems with strong inventory capabilities, including variant tracking (size, color), low-stock alerts, and supplier management.
 Integration with e-commerce platforms is increasingly important.
+Clover is a strong option here because you can pair it with any processor, which means you can shop for better rates.
+See our Clover POS pricing review for the full breakdown, and learn more about payment processing for retail stores.

 What to avoid: Restaurant POS systems repurposed for retail.
 They lack proper inventory management and product cataloging.